 I love the taste of everything pumpkin.
 Whether it’s pie, muffins, ice cream, soup, or bread, I never tire of the taste and the cooler weather warrants the beginning of fall baking!
 Last year, I was completely intrigued by the two-ingredient muffin recipe taking my Pinterest gallery by storm.
 Requiring just a single can of pumpkin and a box of cake mix, I could have muffins in the oven in a matter of minutes.
 This year, I decided to apply the same principle to some easy donut-making.
 These two-ingredient pumpkin donuts are as simple as can be.
 I wouldn’t claim that they’re healthy; after all, one of the two ingredients is cake mix.
 But, they’re certainly tasty and healthier than a pile of fried donuts.

 Wondering how to make donuts at home?
 Well, let me tell you…..it couldn’t be easier.
-You simply need a Donut Pan- I found mine at Sur La Table; you can find them at Joann’s online and through the Amazon affiliate link provided here.
+You simply need a Donut Pan (affiliate link).
+You can also find them at some local retailers or you might even like this Mini Donut Pan because it’s so cute!
 Several manufacturers make them; mine are Wilton.
 They’re basically like a muffin tin, but with little peaks in the middle of the circle.
 You spray with Pam, add your batter, and pop them in the oven!
 It’s so easy.

 Now, on to the recipe:

 Optional: cinnamon, cloves, nutmeg, diced apples, chocolate chips, caramel sauce, powdered sugar